alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ^All grain will need to be tested by a trade inspector

+[Question for SME: Is this list up to date?]

 ###Europe

 | Country | plant health certificate | import permit | sample test |